aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

 ## Task 3: Add backend servers to backend pool

+In this task, you will add two virtual machines to the backend pool of your Application Gateway, enabling the gateway to distribute traffic between the backend servers.

 1. On the Azure portal menu, from top left corner of page click **Show portal** menu and select **All resources**, then select **ContosoAppGateway**.

    ![](../media/unit4-image5.png)